kkeuning/react-goa-cellar/README.md

 # react-goa-cellar

-react-goa-cellar was created as a demo app for kkeuning/reduxa.
-This is also a good example of how to use goa, gorma, redux, reduxa, create-react-app, react-bootstrap-table, react-bootstrap, and redux together to rapidly develop a full stack application.
+react-goa-cellar was created as a demo app for [reduxa](https://github.com/kkeuning/reduxa), a [goa](https://goa.design) plug-in to generate [redux](https://github.com/reactjs/redux) boilerplate.

+This can also be a good example of how to use goa, gorma, redux, reduxa, create-react-app, react-bootstrap-table, react-bootstrap, and redux together to rapidly develop a full stack application with CRUD functionality.

 Status: Under construction.